gavinhoward/bc/manuals/development.md

 given the value of zero.

-In fact, if *any* array is accessed and does not have an element at that index, the array is automaticall grown to that size, and all new elements are given the value zero.
+In fact, if *any* array is accessed and does not have an element at that index, the array is automatically grown to that size, and all new elements are given the value zero.
 This behavior is guaranteed by the [`bc` spec][2].

 ###### Array References